Competition terms and conditions

 What will happen to my idea?

-All applications are treated as confidential.
-Competing in this contest does not come with any obligations, and does not entail that you hand over your idea to Lund University.
+Entering the competition does not mean that you hand over your idea to Lund University.

 About the Future Innovations Award

 The prize exists to promote and encourage the use of knowledge at the University.
 The competition is open to all Lund University employees and students and welcomes ideas and projects in all fields.